The Cannon Beach Rural Fire Protection District is focused on saving money for future upgrades in next fiscal year’s proposed budget.

 To help with retention, Benedict is proposing to add $39,000 to the budget for more part-time firefighter positions.
-It would be structured so that existing volunteers could sign up for two, 10 hour paid shifts a week at $15 an hour.
+It would be structured so that existing volunteers could sign up for two, 10-hour paid shifts a week at $15 an hour.
 Seaside Fire Department already has a similar program.

 Right now the fire district has 18 volunteers, which Benedict said is adequate for now.
 Ideally, he hopes to recruit to reach a total between 25 and 30.

-“Volunteers who signed up for shifts would get more experience working aside me and others to know how to run a fire station.
+“Volunteers who signed up for shifts would get more experience working beside me and others to know how to run a fire station.
 They need to know how it runs in case something happens to me,” Benedict said.
 “It’ll give them more confidence, more one-on-one attention — I see it as a win-win.”

 “Anything I can do to help my volunteers be more financially stable,” Benedict said.

 Benedict is also proposing to apply for a four-year, $728,150 grant to fund a new recruitment officer.
-The funds would help pay the officer’s salary, as well as training and outreach materials to develop a longterm strategy to find and keep volunteers.
+The funds would help pay the officer’s salary, as well as training and outreach materials to develop a long-term strategy to find and keep volunteers.

 Lack of affordable housing and the high cost of living are two main reasons Benedict identified as major issues contributing to recruitment struggles.

-“It’s definitely a trickle down effect,” he said.
+“It’s definitely a trickle-down effect,” he said.

 About $85,000 is proposed to be transferred into a reserve fund for the eventual replacement of a 1995 fire engine set to expire in the next few years, and will eventually cost around $400,000.
 Fire nozzles and self contained breathing apparatus equipment will need to be replaced before expiring in 2019, and the district intends to secure a grant to foot a bill that could push $500,000.